danilloism/desafio_tokenlab/README.md

 ## About the project

-This project is part of a technical step for an internship application at Tokenlab.
+This project was part of a technical step for an internship application at Tokenlab.